softwaremill/FoXAI/FAQ.md

 </details>
 <details>
     <summary>
-        <b>While running/installing you encounter error: ``ImportError: libGL.so.1: cannot open shared object file: No such file or directory``</b>
+        <b>While running/installing the library, you encounter error: ``ImportError: libGL.so.1: cannot open shared object file: No such file or directory``</b>
     </summary>

 You should download the following libraries (often already installed in basic distribution of Unix):